Hyde-CS/RadiumLauncher/README.md

 - No Data Collection: This app does not have access to your Radium account info or APIs.
 - Open Source: Feel free to look through the C# code to see exactly how it handles your files.

+## Info
+This project will no longer get updated.
+This was intended as a simple program for me to use, yet I decided to publish it on GitHub.
+There is obviously no license on the code, so anyone may fork this repo and continue the project if they wish too.